10 Benefits of ADHD in Adults

 9. Strong Values and Moral Integrity

-They often reject inauthenticity or social pressure in favor of integrity and personal alignment.
+Many adults with ADHD operate from a clear, internal value system.
+They often reject inauthenticity and social pressure in favor of integrity and personal alignment, giving them a powerful sense of direction and purpose.

 10. Multitalented and Multifaceted